 The scope of this privacy notice is information collected through this website.
 This does not cover data we use for our data stories or our client engagements.
 For data stories, we only use publicly available data and information.
-For our client engagements, we work with our clients to make sure they are only sharing with us information for which they have a legal basis to have and use.
+Please see our Privacy Notice

 What types of information we collect from you depends on how you interact with our website.
 We collect information from you when: